 Culverts or utility pipes shall be installed by either conventional methods in accordance with Section 302.03 of VDOT's 2007 Road and Bridge Specifications, or Jack and Bore and/or by Micro-tunneling in accordance with the applicable Special Provisions contained in the RFP Information Package.
 Trenchless technology other than these methods of installation is not permitted unless otherwise approved by VDOT.
 Trenchless technology is required on all primary routes unless approval for using another method is given by VDOT.
 The Design-Builder's Design Engineer shall choose which of the allowable methods of installation is best suited for the ground and site conditions where the work is to be performed and that will meet the design requirements of the proposed culverts or utility pipes.
-The Design-Builder's Design Engineer shall be noted on the Construction Plans.
-The design tolerance may be more stringent than what is called for in the both the Jack and Bore and Micro-Tunneling Special Provisions; however, under no circumstances shall the design tolerances used in design of either culverts or utility pipes exceed those specified in the VDOT 2007 Road and Bridge

-Specifications and the applicable special provisions.
+The Design-Builder's Design Engineer shall be responsible to establish both the vertical and horizontal tolerances in support of the design.
+Such tolerances shall be noted on the Construction Plans.
+The design tolerance may be more stringent than what is called for in the both the Jack and Bore and Micro-Tunneling Special Provisions; however, under no circumstances shall the design tolerances used in design of either culverts or utility pipes exceed those specified in the VDOT 2007 Road and Bridge Specifications and the applicable special provisions.
 Performance requirements and tolerances stipulated in the special provisions shall also apply to conventional tunneling methods.
 If trenchless technology is used to complete roadway crossings, surface settlement monitoring must be performed to verify that there is no adverse impact on the stability and performance of the embankment and pavement structure above the pipe alignments in accordance with Section 302.03 of the VDOT 2007 Road and Bridge Specifications and the Special Provisions for Jack and Bore and/or Micro-Tunneling, as applicable.